Greetings Wargamers and Hobbyists, and welcome to a bit of a tutorial-slash-review of my experiences creating my own cobblestone bases.

 The other was to roll out a sheet of clay and then use a circular cutter to cut bases out of the pre-textured sheet of clay.
 Just like cutting biscuits out of a dough mixture.

 I decided that the second option would give me the consistency I wanted and should also be much quicker.
 Being clay, I could simply roll up the remainder of it up after cutting out as many cobblestone bases as I could.
 Then repeat until I had used up the portion of clay I was working with.

 I decided I need the following additional tools for this project, over and above the clay and the rolling pin:

-- 2 pieces of mdf or other board to place either side of the clay when rolling it out to ensure a consistent thickness
+- 2 pieces of mdf or other board to place either side of the clay when rolling it out.
+This was to ensure a consistent thickness

 - 1 standard smooth rolling pin – for rolling the clay to thickness ready for texturing